 5) Sausage and cheese picnic!

 So stereotypically French, it’s a must to visit one of Bordeaux’s great markets (or at least a grocery store) and select from an incredible assortment of sausage and cheeses.
 Plus it’s excellent value.
 Consider taking your picnic down to the Jardin Public or Le Miroir d’eau on the La Garonne river, both in the center of the city.
 These are both wonderful and relaxing places to enjoy one of your must eat meals in Bordeaux.
 Bon appetite!

 Want to travel to France for free?

 Play the credit card points game and use bonus point sign ups for free plane tickets!
 One of the most popular cards is the Chase Sapphire Reserve.
 The card also includes complimentary priority pass lounge access with free food, drinks and wifi.
 The annual fee seems steep at $450, but it includes $300 in travel credits.
 The 50,000 bonus point sign up is good for $750 in travel credit, enough for a free plane ticket to France!

-If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
-They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
-You’ll typically need around 60,000+ miles for a free flight to France, but you can earn these miles with everyday purchases.
+The Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
+They give a 30,000 – 60,000 point bonus after the initial spend.
+You’ll typically need around 60,000+ miles for a free flight to France, but you can earn those miles with everyday purchases.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags on Delta flights.